Gary Bond: Personal life

 Within the theatrical profession, Bond was openly gay and from 1969 to 1976 was the partner of actor Jeremy Brett.

 In Garry O'Connor's 2019 biography of Ian McKellen, he mentions that the two were in a relationship early in both of their careers, but it came to an end in 1972 when Bond was about to open in Joseph and the Amazing Technicolor Dreamcoat.

 In the same biography, a former lover of Bond said that He was part of one of the first relatively out [gay] couples with Jeremy Brett, but theirs was an on-off liaison which lasted for years...Bond was irresistible, with an easy warmth of manner, wonderful humour and sometimes a wicked sense of fun.
 He was divine, lovely and wonderful in bed.

-Agent David Graham mentions in his book Casting About: A Memoir that Had it been within my power to choose, Gary Bond would have become my life’s companion.
+Agent David Graham mentions in his book Casting About: A Memoir that Had it been within my power to choose, Gary Bond would have become my life's companion.
 When Chips with Everything was brought to New York [which was in 1963], he was among the original British cast that came with it.
 Ashley-Steiner had been asked by his agent to represent him, and I was the lucky bloke assigned to look after him.
-Young blonde and handsome, he struck me as the most beautiful man I had ever seen.
+Young, blond and handsome, he struck me as the most beautiful man I had ever seen.
 One Saturday afternoon between performances, Gary came to my apartment for a drink and a snack.
 We ended up in bed together and I was completely smitten.
 It was only afterwards I learned he was in a relationship with Jeremy Brett at the time.

 From 1979, he lived with American artist and illustrator E.J.
 Taylor, following their initial meeting in Fire Island, New York, later moving to Barnes and then to Ealing, London.

 Death

-Bond died of AIDS related causes on 12 October 1995 in Ealing Hospital at the age of 55.
+Bond died of AIDS-related causes on 12 October 1995 in Ealing Hospital at the age of 55.
 He had been with his partner E.J.
 Taylor for 16 years, and he died exactly one month after Jeremy Brett.